 When it comes to our wider leadership team, the percentage of female leaders increases to 52%.
 Our organisation comprises 41% women and we also have a female Lord Mayor.

 Women at CN

 41% Of our organisation are female

-60% Of our employees at manager level and above are female
+60% Of our employees at manager level c

 52% Of our leadership team are female